pharomwinters/synapsemcp/docs/tools-reference.md

 ## 🧠 Overview

-Synapse provides a comprehensive set of tools for memory management, database configuration, project analysis, and workflow automation.
+Synapse provides a comprehensive set of tools for memory management, document processing, database configuration, project analysis, and workflow automation.
 All tools are hard-coded for maximum reliability and predictability.

 ---

 ## 📋 Core Memory Tools

-These tools handle the fundamental memory operations in Synapse.

 ### `memory_get_memory_list`
 **Description:** Get a list of all memory files in the Synapse system.